The Black Friday Agony Aunt

 If you have the numbers to show your senior team how poorly your Black Friday went because of a lack of planning, tell them as early as possible.
 This will help them realise how getting sign-off on a Black Friday strategy well in advance pays dividends down the line.

 The earlier you can get a signoff, the more likely you can reward existing customers who are loyal to your brand.
 For those team members who are thinking about the bottom line, you’re also much more likely to acquire new customers who want to spend money with an early and effective Black Friday strategy.

-If you need to give them a little push, download our Black Friday Keyword Guide to show them just how big the search volumes are in your sector.
+If you need to give them a little push, contact us for our Black Friday Keyword Guide, it will show them just how big the search volumes are in your sector.
 And if you need a little helping hand on your social strategy in Q4, download our social calendar here.

 “We’re currently in a cost of living crisis, are people actually going to be spending money on Black Friday?
 If not, why should I spend money on a campaign that might not return anything?”

 Yes!
 Research undertaken by Future has found that they expect 91% of consumers to be as engaged or more engaged with Black Friday this year.